shgysk8zer0/jwk-utils/README.md

 ## Limitations

-Due to using JWKs and public/private keys, this currently does not support HS256 or any symmetric keys.
+Due to using JWKs and public/private keys, this currently does not support algorithms not suppported by `crypto.subtle`.